Should I wash my vulva?

 An unbalanced flora can lead to a proliferation of pathogenic germs, resulting in mycoses, vaginitis and infections.
 Most of the time, this translates into heavy, foul-smelling discharge, burning, itching and redness, of the vulva.

-How to wash your the vulva ?
+How to wash the vulva ?

 As for the vagina, as mentioned above, you don't need to clean it: it cleans itself.